distribution/distribution/docs/spec/auth/token.md

                     <code>name</code>
                 </dt>
                 <dd>
-                    The name of the recource of the given type hosted by the service.
+                    The name of the resource of the given type hosted by the service.
                 </dd>
                 <dt>